1885 Cabery fire: Aftermath

 Despite zero deaths or injuries being reported, the village was left in complete shambles.
 A total of twenty-four businesses and fourteen homes were completely destroyed.
 The entirety of the south side of the street was gone (the portion of the village located in Ford County) along with a furniture and butcher shop on the north side within Kankakee County.
-Fifteen families were left homeless and the village suffered an estimated total of $100,000 in damages, or about $3.3 million in 2025.
+Fifteen families were left homeless and the village suffered an estimated total of $100,000 in damages, or about $3.3 million in 2026.
 With only around $25,000 being covered by various insurances.
+Early rumors believed that the fire was started through incendiary means, due to the fact that a gold watch and $75 (equivalent to $2,500) were missing from Mrs. Hilborne's home.
+The three men seen leaving the village were arrested the following day in Gilman by orders sent via telegraph.
+The men were put on trial in Kankakee and later acquitted on May 5.
 For several years the community's retail market stagnated as not a single business was left standing.
 It is unknown if the state of Illinois sent any resources to the small village following the fire, but it is likely that then Governor Richard Oglesby was notified.
 Cabery slowly recovered and Main Street was rebuilt by the early 1900s.

 Cabery built its first firehouse in 1965 and in 2022 a new/modern station was built.